Prayagraj: Culture

 Although Hindu women have traditionally worn saris, the shalwar kameez and Western attire are gaining acceptance among younger women.
 Western dress is worn more by men, although the dhoti and kurta are seen during festivals.
 The formal male sherwani is often worn with chooridar on festive occasions.
-Diwali, Holi, Kumbh Mela, Eid al-Fitr and Vijayadasami are the most popular festivals in Allahabad.
+Diwali, Holi, Kumbh Mela, Eid al-Fitr and Vijayadasami are the most popular festivals in Prayagraj.